Injury Prevention And Public Education

 - During the fall and winter, the risk of house fires, and related injuries and deaths, from portable space heaters increases.
 These are very preventable.
 The US Fire Administration has released a report on portable heater fires.

 - To learn more visit the US Fire Administration website.

 2012 WA State injury data tables are available.

-- Learn about Concussion in Sports including prevention, how to recognize a concussion, and many great resources including videos, podcasts and other media.
+- Learn about Youth Concussion in Sports including prevention, how to recognize a concussion, and many other resources.

-- The Brain Injury Association of Washington works to ensure every person affected by Traumatic Brain Injury (TBI) benefits from resources that maximize the quality of life, and to increase public awareness, support and hope for those affected by brain injury.
+- The Brain Injury Alliance of WA works to ensure every person affected by Traumatic Brain Injury (TBI) benefits from resources that maximize the quality of life, and to increase public awareness, support and hope for those affected by brain injury.

 - Visit the CDC Heads Up - Brain Injury Awareness Facebook page.